 This definition applies to all types of sources, including print sources, sources from electronic databases, from the Internet, and from other media.

-Because plagiarism presents another’s work as one’s own, it is unethical and dishonest and is therefore prohibited by the Lynchburg College Honor Code.
+Because plagiarism presents another’s work as one’s own, it is unethical and dishonest and is therefore prohibited by the University of Lynchburg Honor Code.

 It also denies one’s work the benefit that comes from citing authoritative sources that lend credibility to what one is saying.
 Furthermore, plagiarism makes it impossible for readers to investigate the writer’s sources on their own.